 Using third party program you can hide a partition easily, and this kind of hidden partitions are quite different from those simply without drive letter, because it hides partition via modifying partition type ID.
 You can use MiniTool Partition Wizard to hide a partition.

-If you have installed Partition Wizard, now launch it to get its main interface:
+- After you have installed Partition Wizard, launch it to get its main interface.